lmontopo/lmontopo.github.io/content/interview.md

 I hope this makes sense!
 Feel free to ask questions if it doesn't. :) Also, some useful resources can be found [here][1] and [here][2].

-And to anyone out there currently undergoing interviews: Have fun!
-Be yourself!
-Good luck!
+And to anyone out there currently undergoing interviews: Try to have fun.
+Above all else, be yourself.
+You are already impressive.

 [1]: http://stackoverflow.com/questions/1132941/least-astonishment-in-python-the-mutable-default-argument